 Your completed FAFSA should be submitted as soon after January 1 as possible to receive financial aid in the next academic year.
+Many aid programs are offered on a first-come, first-served basis.

 July 1 is the application deadline for many grants and scholarships funded by the State of Iowa.
 Page 15 provides a chart of application deadlines for all programs administered by Iowa College Aid.
 In addition, most college and university financial aid offices have priority deadlines as early as February or March.
 Some aid is limited and might not be available if you miss the priority deadline.